 Several years ago, I owned a bitey horse.
-However, my horse was a lovely girl, so her bites were never the kind that involved latching on and refusing to let go.
+However, my horse wasn’t mean, so her bites were never too painful.
 They were warning shots aimed at my thigh when she didn’t feel like having her hooves cleaned.
 While those small bites hurt and left a bruise that lasted well over a week, they were not dangerous.
-However, some horse bites are incredibly dangerous, and the habit needs to be corrected as soon as possible.
+However, some horse bites are incredibly dangerous.
+The habit needs to be corrected as soon as possible.

 When explaining horse bite to friends, I usually break it down into three different types of bite:

 It is true that horses bite.
-And there are horses who bite more than other horses.
+And some horses bite more than other horses.
 It’s part of a horse’s natural behavior.